Ahead of me there is no road,

 Hiroshi has been living with his grandfather since the death of his parents.
 His grandfather is a horny old man with a girlfriend 30 years younger than him.
 Hiroshi finds this embarrassing, but he overcomes himself and asks his grandfather for advice.
 The advice he's given doesn't lead very far.

-While his two friends chase different woman, some of them married, Hiroshi meets a beautiful girl called Narumi, played by Ai Shinozaki, from whom he learns important lessons.
+While his two friends chase different women, some of them married, Hiroshi meets a beautiful girl called Narumi, played by Ai Shinozaki, from whom he learns important lessons.
 Sex isn't necessarily desirable.
 Virginity can also be a thing of value.
 That's the significance of the poem written by Kotaro Takamura quoted above.
 Sexual intercourse is the end of the road.
 Why go on?
 It's better to return the way you came.

 Narumi is walking the path of virginity.
 She doesn't want a lover, she wants a fellow virgin to walk with her as a friend.
 It's not a matter of remaining chaste until marriage.
 That would be the end of the path.
 She wants to remain on the path.